Wednesday, July 14

 The COVID-19 pandemic has brought into stark view how indoor environments can affect the transmission of infectious diseases.
 This presentation will examine how improving ventilation can contribute to this effort.
 The presentation will provide attendees with details about fresh air circulation and increased filtration efficiency, as well as proving information about alternative technologies that are rapidly proliferating in this time of crisis.
 Examples of applications in commercial and institutional building types, including offices, retail, education and health care delivery will be provided.

-Speaker: A. Brian Lomel, PE, LEED Fellow, WELL AP / principal / TLC Engineering Solutions
+Speakers: A. Brian Lomel, PE, LEED Fellow, WELL AP / principal and Kristy Walson, PE, LEED Fellow, BEMP/TLC Engineering Solutions

 D Kickoff Session: The Other Side of the Rainbow